Enhancing the Hyperpolarizability of Crystals with Quantum Geometry

-We stress that this model Hamiltonian and accompanying results are effectively realized by the low-energy bands of an ample variety of one-dimensional $\pi$-conjugate systems, such as polyacetylene~\cite{ssh1, ssh2}, polyacenes~\cite{Cirera2020}, polyphenylenes, and graphene nanoribbons~\cite{Tepliakov2023}, as overviewed in Fig.~\ref{Fig3}.
+We stress that this model Hamiltonian and accompanying results are effectively realized by the low-energy bands of an ample variety of one-dimensional $\pi$-conjugated systems, such as polyacetylene~\cite{ssh1, ssh2}, polyacenes~\cite{Cirera2020}, polyphenylenes, and graphene nanoribbons~\cite{Tepliakov2023}, as overviewed in Fig.~\ref{Fig3}.
 Their low-energy valence and conduction bands are universally governed by an effective physics of hopping between the Wannier orbitals $A,B$ that are predominantly constituted by the weighted combinations of the atomic orbitals with $p_z$ character~\cite{ssh1, Cirera2020, jankowski2024excitonic}.
-Indeed, the introduction of additional bands does not alter out conclusions, as we demonstrate in Sec.~V of the SM~\cite{SI}, where we also provide an extended discussion of multiband models.
+The physical implication of our findings is that the materials shown in Fig.~\ref{Fig3} are expected to exhibit quantum-geometrically enhanced hyperpolarizabilities that originate from their nontrivial, inversion symmetry-protected band topology.
+Indeed, the introduction of additional bands does not alter our conclusions, as we demonstrate in Sec.~V of the Supplemental Material~\cite{SI}, where we also provide an extended discussion of multiband models.
 The reason for this traces back to the fact that the additional bands will experience higher energy gaps $E_{mn}$, suppressing the $\chi^{(3)}$ contributions as $1/ E^3_{mn}$.
-Furthermore, the metric similarly scales with $1/E^2_{mn}$ [cf.~Fig.~\ref{Fig2}(a)], which provides only a marginal contribution to the numerator of $\chi^{(3)}$.\\
+Furthermore, the metric similarly scales with $1/E^2_{mn}$ [cf.~Fig.~\ref{Fig2}(a)], which for topologically trivial additional bands provides only a marginal contribution to the numerator of $\chi^{(3)}$.